 Medical Malpractice Lawsuit

-File a medical malpractice lawsuit over cerebral palsy if you know or strongly believe that your child’s condition was caused by medical negligence.
-This means that a medical professional, or more than one, failed to provide you or your child an adequate standard of care and that this negligence resulted in harm.
+File a cerebral palsy medical malpractice lawsuit if you know or strongly believe that your child’s condition was caused by medical negligence.
+This type of negligence means that a medical professional(s) failed to provide you or your child with an adequate standard of care, which resulted in harm.

 Discrimination Lawsuit or Complaint

 Both Illinois and federal laws protect disabled individuals from discrimination in education, housing, and public accommodations.

 Depending on the situation, you may need to file a complaint under federal or state law.

 For instance, if your child is being denied appropriate special education services, your lawyer may invoke the federal Individuals with Disabilities in Education Act.

 A case of discrimination in housing for your family may fall under state law and require you to file a complaint with the state or a civil lawsuit for a resolution.